marijnh/Eloquent-JavaScript/06_object.md

 console.log(`Júlia is ${ages.get("Júlia")}`);
 // → Júlia is 62
-console.log(`Is Jack's age known? ${ages.has("Jack")}`);
+console.log("Is Jack's age known?", ages.has("Jack"));
 // → Is Jack's age known? false
 ```

 {{index interface, "set method", "get method", "has method", encapsulation}}

 The methods `set`, `get`, and `has` are part of the interface of the
 `Map` object.
-Writing a data structure that can quickly store and
+Writing a data structure that can quickly update and
-retrieve from a large set of values isn't easy, but we don't have to
+search a large set of values isn't easy, but we don't have to worry
-worry about that.
-Someone else did it for us, and we can go through
+about that.
+Someone else did it for us, and we can go through this
-this simple interface to use their work.
+simple interface to use their work.

 {{index "hasOwnProperty method", "in operator"}}

 If you do have a plain object that you need to treat as a map for some
 reason, it is useful to know that `Object.keys` only returns an
 object's _own_ keys, not those in the prototype.
 As an alternative to
-the `in` operator, you can use the `hasOwnProperty` method.
+the `in` operator, you can use the `hasOwnProperty` method, which
+ignores the object's prototype.

 ```
 console.log({x: 1}.hasOwnProperty("x"));